In his free time, Candle Hour enjoys programming his own video games.

-Are You a Fan of Legends of Zelda?
+Are You a Fan of "The Legend of Zelda"?

-Or do you know someone who is a fan and enjoys receiving gifts related to Legends of Zelda?
-I'll show you how to make the treasure chest you find in the game, mainly the way I painted it to look like one.
+Or do you know someone who is a fan and enjoys receiving gifts related to The Legend of Zelda?
+Here's how to make the treasure chest inspired by the game.
+The way I painted the box looks like the chest came right out of the game!
 I picked up a box from the dollar store, but the box you use can be anything you have lying around.
 Try choosing a similar shape!

 What You'll Need

 - Small fine-tip paintbrush

 - Plastic bag/anything to protect the work surface

 I found the pattern of a treasure chest to use as my painting template.

 Start by painting the entire box dark brown on all the surfaces as well as inside the box.
 A sponge brush might be better for this project as you want to prevent laying on thick coats of paint.
 Thinner layers help the box movement stay smooth.
 Depending on the box material, you could sand the surface or add a primer to help the paint stick better.
 I used a wooden box, so it didn't need anything like that.
 Let the paint dry before moving on to the next step.